huijz333/ENSIIE/UE/S3/anglais/presentation.md

 IMO : nothing will change until then, and the predicted climate catastrophies will occure in some ways

-- Future seems to be quite dark : if the European Union can't handle 2 milions of migrants, no way the world can find a solution to handle 100 times more => Risk of boosting extreme parties (can't neatly separate ‘refugees’ from ‘economic migrants’) => History repeats, have to be vigilent
+- Natural resources (oil, gaz, uranium) already are creating conflicts in middle-east countries => Conflicts may increase as the resources stocks diminish

--
+- Future seems to be quite dark : if the European Union can't handle 2 milions of migrants, no way the world can find a solution to handle 100 times more => Risk of boosting extreme parties (can't neatly separate ‘refugees’ from ‘economic migrants’) => History repeats, have to be vigilent : find transparent solutions for refugees